Exportar Publicação

-Oliveira, Bruno M., Ribeiro, Tiago D. & Carvalho, H. (2025).
-Subjective general health and non-traditional political participation: do age and education matter?.
+Oliveira, B. M., Ribeiro, T. D. & Carvalho, H. (N/A).
+Subjective general health and non-institutional political participation: Do age and education matter?.
 Political Studies.
+N/A

-B. M. Oliveira et al., "Subjective general health and non-traditional political participation: do age and education matter?", in Political Studies, 2025
+B. M. Oliveira et al., "Subjective general health and non-institutional political participation: Do age and education matter?", in Political Studies, vol. N/A, N/A

-title = "Subjective general health and non-traditional political participation: do age and education matter?",
+title = "Subjective general health and non-institutional political participation: Do age and education matter?",

 journal = "Political Studies",